rygo6/Fabric/Moxaic.md

-# Moxaic

-A 'Metaverse Browser' or a 'Social Spatial Browser.'
+# A 'Metaverse Browser' or a 'Social Spatial Browser.'

 ## Sandboxing vs Walled Garden